SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 ### <a name="network"></a>Network

-Essential mobile network ("WAN") and local area network ("LAN") parameters can be viewed and configured in the "Network" tab as shown in the screenshot below.
+In the **Network** tab, mobile network (WAN) and local area network (LAN) parameters can be viewed and configured.

 ![Network tab](/guides/images-users-guide/DeviceManagement/devmgmt-devices-network.png)

 The WAN parameters in the user interface correspond to the first profile stored in the router.
-These parameter can be remotely configured or via SMS.
+These parameter can be configured remotely or via SMS.

-> **Info:** For SMS configuring, the router needs to be configured to accept SMS commands.
+> **Info:** For SMS configuration, the router needs to be configured to accept SMS commands.

-To save a WAN configuration:
+To create a WAN configuration, perform the following steps:

-- Enter Access Point Name ("APN")
+1. Enter the Access Point Name (APN).
-- Enter **User** and **Password** of your account in the platform to which you wish to establish connection.
+2. Enter the username and the password of your account in the platform to which you wish to establish a connection.
-- Select authentication type.
+3. Select the authentication type.
-- Click **Save changes**.
+4. Click **Save changes** to save your settings.

 LAN and DHCP parameters can be directly configured from Cumulocity as well.

 To configure LAN parameters simply enter **IP address** and **Subnet mask**.

 > **Info:** **Name** and **Mac address** fields are not configurable.

-For the DHCP configuration, the following fields must be filled:
+To create a DHCP configuration, perform the following steps:

-- **Address Range**: This is the range in which the connection can be established.
+1. Enter the **Address Range** in which the connection can be established.
-- **DNS**
+2. Enter the **DNS**.
-- **DNS 2**
+3. Enter the **DNS 2**.
-- **Domain Name**
+4. Enter the **Domain Name**.
-- When ready, click **Save changes**.
+5. When ready, click **Save changes** to save your settings.

 > **Info:** If the LAN configuration is disabled, the DHCP configuration is automatically disabled.